RavenousLegs

 Dates we trekked on: 1st Jun 2015 - 11th Jun 2015

-Best time to do Auden's Col trek: June and September
+Best time to attempt Auden's Col trek: June and September

 Prior Trekking Experience: Strongly recommended.
 There are crevasses, technical descends, and high altitudes to deal with.
 This trek should not be attempted by beginners.
 I would recommend prior experience of trekking to 5000-5500m before attempting Auden's Col.